Abdul7991/ToothbrushTechProject/README.md

 Check out the website below:
 https://xander-frontend-project.netlify.app/

 A front-end manufactured to display a mockup of analyitics pretaining to toothbrush data.
-This was made using raw JavaScript, HTML and CSS.

 # Functionalities